Pipes of War

 ‘You’ve been saying that for the past 2 years.’

 ‘Okay.
-Sorry, nothing personal, just more than my job’s worth,’ he said as he pulled out a pair of handcuffs and put them to his ear.
+Sorry love, nothing personal, just more than my job’s worth,’ he said as he pulled out a pair of handcuffs and put them to his ear.
 ‘Oops, wrong socket… uh, pocket.’

-He pulled out his walkie talkie from the other pocket, but as he switched it on, a prepared HyJean swiftly flipped a switch on a nifty little device in her pocket that scrambled the signal to his walkie talkie.
+He chuckled as he put the handcuffs back and pulled out his walkie talkie from the other pocket, but as he switched it on, a prepared HyJean discretely flipped a switch on a nifty little device in her pocket that scrambled the signal to his walkie talkie.

 ‘I can’t get hold of him, I’ll have to go down and ask him,’ said the policeman.
 ‘Just wait here until I get back.
 And don’t touch any elephants… uh, evidence.’